-Many masticating models highlight their own version of "slow squeeze" technology intended to minimize processing and thus oxidation, which in turn maximizes nutrient value and flavor.
-It's not exactly fair to judge slow juicers against the significantly faster spinning centrifugal models — which shred food with discs that spin on the order of thousands of rotations per minute (RPM).
+Many masticating juicers highlight their version of "slow squeeze" technology intended to minimize processing and thus oxidation, which in turn maximizes nutrient value and flavor.
+It's not exactly fair to judge slow juicers against the significantly faster spinning centrifugal models — which shred food with discs that rotate on the order of thousands of rotations per minute (RPM).
 But we can justly compare masticating models side-by-side, and relative to its competition, the Hurom Slow Juicer is indeed slow processing.

 We all want clean, fresh-tasting juice, but we certainly don't want effective straining to come at the expense of overall juice yields.
 Unfortunately, that appears to be the case for the Hurom H-AA.
-The juice we squeezed with soft produce — including oranges, apples, cucumber, and celery — was minimally foamy and essentially pulp-free.
+The juice we squeezed with soft produce was minimally foamy and essentially pulp-free, including oranges, apples, cucumber, and celery.
 But this slow juicer produced, on average, almost 1 ounce less than other comparably priced models.

 The lack of introduced solids helps improve flavor and can lead to longer shelf-life, and indeed, all of the juices we made with the Hurom H-AA were delicious.
 But lower yields mean that you will need to spend more on produce to get the same amount of juice compared to other models in this review.
 The exception here is with apples: this slow juicer produced a tall glass of apple juice, with very little foam or separation — not an easy task considering the skins and seeds that often are processed along with the rest.

-Many of the juices tended to be mild to moderately pulpy, which can result in faster separation and a lower shelf-life.
+Many of the juices tended to be mild to moderately pulpy, resulting in faster separation and a lower shelf-life.
 In particular, beet juice tended to be particularly foamy, with an average of 1 inch of foam topping the juice container.
-Although the foam doesn't affect taste and can be strained off later, this does add an extra step to your juicing process, adding another delay to an already rather slow process.
+Although the foam doesn't affect the taste and can be strained off later, this does add an extra step to your juicing process, adding another delay to an already relatively slow process.

-While juicing hard and soft produce was a bit of a disappointment — especially considering the price point of the Hurom H-AA — this slow juicer does much better when it comes to juicing leafy greens.
+While juicing hard and soft produce was a bit of a disappointment, especially considering the Hurom H-AA price, this slow juicer does much better when it comes to juicing leafy greens.
 The slow auger effectively compressed every last drop from the spinach, wheatgrass, and kale we juiced, with particularly high yields for the latter two.

 — Aaron Rice